The Best Watercolor Paper for Beginners

 Do you need watercolor paper to use watercolors?

 Yes.
-Watercolor paper is heavier so it can handle all of the water.
-Lighter papers will warp as it dries.
-They can also tear if they get too wet.
-The paper can rub away if you work it too much.
+Watercolor paper is heavier, so it can handle all of the water.
+Lighter papers will warp as they dry.
+They can also tear if they get too wet, and the paper can rub away if you work it too much.

 Can you watercolor on canvas?